martinkersner/train-CRF-RNN/README.md

 ```

 ### Create LMDB database
 [Original CRF-RNN](https://github.com/torrvision/crfasrnn) used for training images with size 500x500 px and we will do so as well.
-But if, for whatever reason, one would decide for different dimensions<sup>[3](#myfootnote3)</sup> it can be changed on line 20 of *data2lmdb.py*.
+But if, for whatever reason, one would decide for different dimensions<sup>[3](#myfootnote3)</sup> it can be changed on [line 20](https://github.com/martinkersner/train-CRF-RNN/blob/master/data2lmdb.py#L20) of *data2lmdb.py*.
 Currently, we expect that the larger side in no more than 500 px.
 Because images/labels don't always correspond to required dimensions, we padd them with zeros in order to obtain right image/label size.

-On line 22 we can set labels which we want to include into dataset.
+On [line 21](https://github.com/martinkersner/train-CRF-RNN/blob/master/data2lmdb.py#L21) we can set labels which we want to include into dataset.

 Within training we will regularly test our network's performance.
 Thus, besides the training data we will need a testing data.
-On line 23 we can set a ratio (currently 0.1 == 10 percent of data) which denotes how much percent of data from whole dataset will be included in the test data.
+On [line 22](https://github.com/martinkersner/train-CRF-RNN/blob/master/data2lmdb.py#L22) we can set a ratio (currently 0.1 == 10 percent of data) which denotes how much percent of data from whole dataset will be included in the test data.

 Following command will create four directories with training/testing data for images/labels.